awsdocs/aws-java-developer-guide-v2/doc_source/examples-dynamodb-items.rst

 :aws-java-class:`GetItemRequest <services/dynamodb/model/GetItemRequest>` object with the table
 name and primary key value of the item you want.

-You can return a :javase-ref:`Collection <java/util/Collection>`object with all of the attributes for that item (refer to the following example).
+You can return a :javase-ref:`Collection <java/util/Collection>` instance with all of the attributes for that item (refer to the following example).

 **Imports**